vtumwa/website/content/courses/syssec.md

 Attendance for all lectures is required.
 One absence or late arrival is permitted without penalty.
 Students arriving late or unprepared may also receive a penalty at the discretion of the instructor.
 Absences due to illness may be excused if the instructor is notified in advance, and the illness is documented by a physician or healthcare professional.

 ## Competition Participation
-All students are required to participate fully in a Cyber Security competition, as well as the UB Lockdown competition.
+All students are required to participate fully in at least two cyber-security competitions, including the UB Lockdown competition.
 Various competitions will be announced throughout the academic semester.

 ## Homework Assignments